spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-merchant-portal-core-feature-walkthrough/gui-modules-concept.md

 Merchant Portal GUI modules can be mapped to a feature in two different ways, depending on the feature's purpose:

-- as a required module listed in feature's composer.json, that means the module must be installed.
+- As a required module listed in feature's `composer.json`, which means the module must be installed.

 {% info_block infoBox "Example" %}